Burlingame, Calif.-based company

 Individual product pages aren’t available yet, but you can visit the company’s

-page to see photos of the offerings.
+What’s New page to see photos of the offerings.

 KidzMouse Keys is a simplified keyboard featuring 67 essential keys, rather than the standard 104.
 Its touch typing-compatible keys have a special shape designed for little fingers, and groups of keys, such as the Return and arrow keys, are color coded to promote faster typing.
 It will be available this spring with a US$39.95 suggested retail price.